Iterable/iterable-web-sdk/README.md

 # TypeScript

-The Iterable Web SDK includes TypeScript definitions out of the box.
-All SDK methods should be typed for you already but if you need to import specific typings, you can parse through each `types.d.ts` file inside of the `./dist` directory to find what you need.
+Iterable's Web SDK includes TypeScript definitions.
+All SDK methods should be typed for you, but if you need to import specific typings, you can parse through each `types.d.ts` file inside of the `./dist` directory to find what you need.
 Request and response payloads should all be available.

-If something is missing, please open an issue!
+If something is missing, please let us know.

 # Contributing